sheldonlai/project211124/README.md

 make sure all tests pass before you commit by typing: \
 `npm test`\
 all tests should pass and they should be running concurrently.
-### requirements
-Install elastic search and run it on localhost:9200 \
-Have node 6.x.x or above